How Notre Dame, 'Vast Symphony In Stone,' Weaves Its Way Through Parisian History

 Construction on Notre Dame began in the 12th century to replace a smaller cathedral, on orders from King Louis VII and a series of bishops culminating in Maurice de Sully.
 Over more than a century, it morphed from a traditional Romanesque architectural style to an innovative Gothic design.
 Its use of high buttresses and many stained-glass windows allowed more light into the hall than in previous church designs.

-A position right by the city's only hospital at the time, L'Hôtel-Dieu, ensured the Church's creation would become an essential element of Paris life, Clark said.
+A position right by the city's only hospital at the time, L'Hôtel-Dieu, ensured the church's creation would become an essential element of Paris life, Clark said.

 No one had ever seen anything like Notre Dame before, and the grand acoustics of its ribbed interior led to musical pieces, like the 13th-century repertory Magnus Liber Organi, written specifically to be performed inside the cathedral.